JWrows2014/document_analysis_with_jupyter/README.md

   * jupyter_4.png
   * jupyter_5.png

-Click on the green button labeled "<> Code" and then "Download ZIP" to get this onto personal computer.
-Unzip the file, change into it, start Jupyter Lab and you are ready to explore on your own!
+Click on the green button labeled "<> Code" and then "Download ZIP" to get the contents as a zipped folder onto personal computer.
+Unzip the folder, change into it, start Jupyter Lab and you are ready to explore on your own!